What You Need to Know About Michigan’s Implied Consent Laws

 With a Grand Rapids drunk driving defense lawyer like Mark Caldwell, however, you may be able to resume driving despite the one-year license suspension.

 Michigan law allows drivers to submit a hardship appeal to the circuit court.
 With a successful hardship appeal, a driver may be granted permission to continue driving.
-This permission comes in the form of a hardship license.
+This option can be especially important after a Michigan implied consent driver’s license suspension, helping individuals maintain essential travel for work, school, or medical needs.

 To be granted a hardship license, the defendant must prove that the loss of driving privileges creates a significant hardship for themself and/or their family.